rackerlabs/docs-developer-blog/_posts/2018-11-20-change-the-oracle-apps-and-weblogic-password.md

 This blog outlines the steps to change the password for Oracle&reg;'s E-Business Suite (EBS) APPS schemas and WebLogic&reg;, which is a routine activity for an Oracle Applications database administrator (DBA).
-EBS version R12.2 has an option, `AFPASSWD`, to change passwords, as well as some manual steps that you can use after changing the password using `FNDCPASS`.
+In EBS version R12.2, you can change passwords by using the `AFPASSWD` option, or by using `FNDCPAS` followed by some manual steps.

 <!-- more -->